Sales and Solicitation Policies

 Conditions for On-Campus Sales

-If your organization intends to sponsor a sale on campus, the Student Involvement and Employment Office (SIEO) must first approve it.
+If your organization intends to sponsor a sale on campus, the Campus Activities and Student Engagement (CASE) office must first approve it.
 On-campus sales, including the operation of concession stands, are allowed only under the

 - Only recognized student organizations or University departments are allowed to have sales on campus.